themotleyfool/AspNet.WebApi.HtmlMicrodataFormatter/README.md

 ## TODO

-- Helper to assign prev, self, next to list of links
 - Mechanism to control order properties are rendered in
 - Ability to hide ApiDescription
 - Ability to provide top-level documentation